FAFSA Completion Workshops

 Free Application for Federal Student Aid (FAFSA)

 The first step in applying for financial aid is to complete and submit the Free Application for Federal Student Aid (FAFSA) Application.
-You can complete the FAFSA each year as early as October 1st.
+The 2025-2026 FAFSA will be available to complete on December 1, 2024.

 To apply for federal student aid:

-- Apply for an FSA ID on the Federal Student Aid website
+1. Apply for an FSA ID on the Federal Student Aid website (*Please see important notice below)

 FAFSA Recipients Eligibility Requirements